Housing Covid-19 Response FAQs

 a.
 Every residence hall restroom will be cleaned and sanitized once daily and sanitized a second time in the day as well.

 b.
 All high touch spaces will be cleaned twice daily.

 c.
 Disinfectant will be left in the restrooms for students to use between the two daily cleanings as well as signs for the restrooms in use so to have only one resident in restroom at a time.

 d.
 Hand sanitizer will be available in high traffic areas.

 When will I know what building and room I am assigned to?

 a.
 All confirmed housing residents will be housed in Parkside College ONLY.
 Residents are expected to receive an email notification with their building name and room number during the week of January 4th.
 Be sure to check your student email frequently.

 When is move-in day?

-Move-in day will take place on Sunday, January 17th.
-Confirmed students will be able to select an appointment day and time for move-in through the housing portal.
+Provost Jersky has notified campus that in-person classes are going to be delayed.
+This means our move-in day will also be delayed.
+Please continue to watch your email, especially in early January, we hope to provide you updated information about when you can move into your residence hall room.
+Once a move in date is determined, confirmed students will be able to select an appointment day and time for move-in through the housing portal.
 Prior to move-in students will receive an email directing them to our move-in website that will include information about recommended items to bring and leave at home.
 Additionally, the move-in website will have information about special protocols, guidelines, and procedures to follow during move-in during this time of COVID-19.

 How many people can help me move-in?